msu-cmse-courses/cmse495-FS25/Syllabus.md

 **_NOTE_**: Team peer evaluation surveys will be conducted using [CATME](https://www.catme.org/help), an on-line tool though the course [Desire2Learn](http://d2l.msu.edu) website.

-### Weekly 3x3 Reflections (Due Mondays)
+### Individual and Team Weekly 3x3 Reflections (Due Mondays)

-It is expected that each team will email a weekly Three-by-three (3x3) reflection to the instructors every Monday (cc all team members).
-The 3x3 reflection will consist of three major topics with exactly three bullet points in each topic (not 2 or 4).
-The three topics include;  1) What your team accomplish since your last report, 2) Challenges, Questions or problems your team is trying to solve  3) Your teams plans for next week.
-Each of the 9 bullets in the 3x3 reflection should be no longer than a couple of sentences.
-Additional details can be placed in the same email after the report (not required).
+It is expected that everyone will email a individual weekly Three-by-Three reflection to their capstone team on or before class on Monday.
+Then on Monday the team will summarize their individual 3x3's into one group 3x3 reflection that they send to their instructor for feedback.

-A template for 3x3 email can be found [here](Weekly-3x3)
+Additional details and instructions for how to write 3x3 reflections found [here](Weekly-3x3)

 ### Group Professional Development Activities (Typically on Wednesdays)